 Our mission is to be one of the leading players in cardboard packaging within a 500km radius of our location, so that's basically all of our neighbouring countries - the Netherlands, France, Germany, the UK and here in Belgium too, of course!
 All our work is done on site at our facility.

 Our values are important for all of us at BDMO.
-When making boxes, we are STERK, which means strong in English, and this stands for Sustainability, Teamwork, Expertise, Respect and Character.
+When making boxes, we are STERK, which means strong in Dutch, and this stands for Sustainability, Teamwork, Expertise, Respect and Character.
 For us it is very important that these values are communicated to our customers, and also to our partners as this is an essential requirement that needs to be understood before we participate in any collaboration.

 "STERK" values must make the company attractive to customers.
 In what other ways does BDMO stand out from the competition?